Policy 301: Policy on Determination of In-State Residency for Tuition Purposes

 Apply for In-State Tuition

-If you believe you are eligible to apply for in-state residency, as defined by the Vermont State Colleges System policy above, please request an In-State Tuition Form from Northern Vermont University Dean of Administration Sharron Scott at Sharron.Scott@NorthernVermont.edu.
-Questions about eligibility may also be directed to Dean Scott.
+If you believe you are eligible to apply for in-state residency, as defined by the Vermont State Colleges System policy above, please submit an In-State Tuition Form.
+Please direct questions to Northern Vermont University Dean of Administration Sharron Scott at Sharron.Scott@NorthernVermont.edu.